giovannirossini/giovannirossini/README.md

 ✏️ In my free time, I indulge in drawing, which serves as a creative outlet and a means of relaxation.
 It fuels my imagination and allows me to recharge.

-In addition to my work at BFA Industries, I provide professional consultancy services and through these engagements, I bring my expertise to diverse projects and collaborate closely with clients to achieve their goals.
+In addition to my work at BFA Industries, I provide professional consultancy services.
+Through these engagements, I bring my expertise to diverse projects and collaborate closely with clients to achieve their goals.

 ---
 <details>